Elico-Corp/openerp-7.0/gap_analysis_aeroo_report/README.rst

 Gap Analysis Aeroo Report
 =============================

+Introduction:

 * Generate a gap-analysis with cost estimation
 * To generate .xls instead of .ods
 * download and install report_aeroo_ooo

-* Current addon Limit
+Current addon Limit:

 * The columns are not managed dynamically, so the you can make a report with <= 6 workload type.
 * You can have more workload type used in your gap analysis, but they won't be shown.

+As of version 8 a new approach has been taken with the following project: `Business Requirements <https://github.com/OCA/business-requirement/>`_

 Bug Tracker
 ===========